About Circuit Board Prototype:

 What role does design validation play in PCB prototype assembly, and how is it typically performed?

-Design validation ensures that the PCB design meets performance, reliability, and functional requirements.
-Validation involves simulations, prototyping, testing, and analysis to verify the design's correctness before moving into production.
+Design validation ensures performance and reliability.
+It involves simulations, prototyping, testing, and analysis before production.

 How can cost-effectiveness be achieved in PCB prototype assembly without compromising quality?